This guest post on environmentally friendly restaurants is from Jeramy Baker, and our friends at JES Restaurant Equipment & Supplies.

-Bad news: people today want to eat in a restaurant that doesn’t completely trash the environment.
-Many restaurateurs think going green means changing the way they do things, and they’re not wrong.
-If you wanna get good with Mother Nature, your restaurant does have to change.
+Newsflash: People want to eat in restaurants that don’t trash the environment.
+Many restaurateurs think becoming an environmentally friendly restaurant means changing the way they do things – and THEY’RE RIGHT.
+If you wanna get good with Mother Nature, your restaurant has to change.

 But not all change is bad.